-Common computational strategies for calculating the side-chain dihedral angle distributions in proteins involve quantum mechanical calculations9 and molecular mechanics force fields, such as Amber,10 CHARMM,11 GROMOS,12 and OPLS.13 However, these simulation methods require prohibitively large computing resources when considering large proteins.
-In addition, molecular mechanics force fields directly sample the experimentally measured backbone and side-chain dihedral angle distributions using knowledge-based potentials, such as CHARMM-CMAP14 and χ -CMAP,15 or Amber-ILDN.16 Thus, the molecular mechanics force fields do not allow one to quantify the distinct contribution of steric repulsive interactions to the side-chain dihedral angle distributions and build-in the observed side-chain dihedral angle distributions that we seek to predict.
+Common computational strategies for calculating the side-chain dihedral angle distributions in proteins involve quantum mechanical calculations [5] and molecular mechanics force fields, such as Amber [6], CHARMM [7], GROMOS [8], and OPLS [9].
+However, these simulation methods require prohibitively large computing resources when considering large proteins.
+In addition, molecular mechanics force fields directly sample the experimentally measured backbone and side-chain dihedral angle distributions using knowledge-based potentials, such as CHARMM-CMAP [10] and χ -CMAP [11], or Amber-ILDN [12].
+Thus, the molecular mechanics force fields do not allow one to quantify the distinct contribution of steric repulsion interactions to the side-chain dihedral angle distributions.

-In this manuscript, we pose the key question: To what extent, do steric interactions plus stereochemical constraints determine the side-chain dihedral angle distributions for each residue?
-Specifically, we determine the sterically allowed side-chain dihedral angle distributions for the nonpolar (Leu, Ile, and Val), aromatic (Phe, Tyr, and Trp), and polar residues (Cys, Ser, and Thr) in either α -helix or β -sheet backbone conformations using a hardsphere model that only includes steric interactions plus stereochemical constraints for the bond lengths and angles.
-For each residue, we determine which features of the side-chain dihedral angle distributions can be explained by a hard-sphere model, in the context of an amino acid dipeptide mimetic (Fig. 1).
+In this manuscript, we ask the key question: To what extent, do steric interactions plus stereochemical constraints determine the side-chain dihedral angle distributions for each residue?
+Specifically, we determine the sterically allowed side-chain dihedral angle distributions for the nonpolar (Leu, Ile, and Val), aromatic (Phe, Tyr, and Trp), and polar residues (Cys, Ser, and Thr) in either α -helix or β -sheet backbone conformations using a hard-sphere model that only includes steric interactions plus stereochemical constraints for the bond lengths and angles.
+For each residue, we determine which features of the side-dihedral angle distributions can be explained by a hard-sphere model, in the context of an amino acid dipeptide mimetic (Fig. 1).
 For several amino acids, the major features of the observed distributions are recapitulated by the hard-sphere model for a dipeptide mimetic.
 For certain other amino acids, some features of the observed distributions are not captured by the hard-sphere model for a dipeptide mimetic.
 These discrepancies were especially apparent for α -helical backbone conformations.
-We therefore also performed hardsphere calculations of side-chain dihedral angle distributions for each amino acid in the context of a nineresidue α -helical segment.
-In some cases, it is clear that certain side-chain dihedral angle combinations are sterically disallowed due to atomic clashes with the surrounding residues in the α -helical segment, not by clashes within the local environment of the dipeptide mimetic.
-The ability to predict amino acid side-chain dihedral angle distributions using a simple physical model provides an efficient tool for computational protein design strategies that does not rely on knowledge-based potentials for determining side-chain dihedral angles.17
+We therefore also performed hard-sphere calculations of side-chain dihedral angle distributions for each amino acid in the context of a nine-residue α -helical segment.
+In some cases it is clear that certain sidechain dihedral angle combinations are sterically disallowed due to atomic clashes with the surrounding residues in the α -helical segment, not by clashes within the local environment of the dipeptide mimetic.
+The ability to predict amino acid side-chain dihedral angle distributions using a simple physical model provides an efficient tool for computational protein design strategies that does not rely on knowledge-based potentials for side-chain dihedral angles [13].